OpenTranslationBible/open-bible/en-GB/41.Mark/md/mark-14.md

 ## Mark 14:16

-The disciples left, went into the city and found things just as Jesus had told them.
-So they prepared the Passover.
+The disciples left, went into the city and found everything just as Jesus had told them.
+So they prepared the Passover meal.

 ---

 ## Mark 14:17

-When evening came, Jesus arrived with the Twelve.
+When evening came, Jesus arrived with the group of twelve.

 ## Mark 14:18